codingforeveryone/READMEs/regular-expressions-beginners-guide.md

 <h2>Using Parenthesized Substring Matches</h2>

 A slightly more advanced, yet incredibly useful, technique.
-Including parentheses in a regular expression pattern causes the corresponding submatch to be remembered.
+Including parentheses (a pair of brackets) in a regular expression pattern causes the corresponding submatch (the pattern within the brackets) to be remembered.
 For example, /a(b)c/ matches the characters 'abc' and remembers 'b'.
-To recall these parenthesized substring matches, use the Array elements [1], ..., [n].

-The number of possible parenthesized substrings is unlimited.
-The returned array holds all that were found.
-The following examples illustrate how to use parenthesized substring matches.
+The nine most recent mataches are stored under and can be recalled using the notation $n (where n is an integer from 1-9).

 The following script uses the replace() method to switch the words in the string.
 For the replacement text, the script uses the $1 and $2 in the replacement to denote the first and second parenthesized substring matches.
 ```